Overview

 When Enforce SSO is enabled, team members with email addresses matching your verified domains are required to sign in through your IdP.
 Google sign-in and magic links are blocked for these users.
 To enable enforcement:- Ensure SSO is enabled and working

-- Toggle Enforce SSO in Team > SSO settings
+- Toggle Enforce SSO in Team Management > SSO settings

 - Non-SSO sign-in attempts from your domain will be redirected to the SSO login